Reverse Mortgages in West Hills

 How a Reverse Mortgage Works for West Hills Homeowners

-A reverse mortgage is a loan secured by your home that allows homeowners age 62 and older to convert a portion of their equity into usable funds.
+A reverse mortgage is a loan secured by your home that allows homeowners age 62 and older to convert a portion of their equity into tax-free funds — without making monthly mortgage payments.
 The most common type is the Home Equity Conversion Mortgage (HECM), which is insured by the Federal Housing Administration and regulated by HUD.

 Common Uses in West Hills